Maria Collett: Legislative priorities

-As a State Senator, Collett has focused on the issues of PFAS contamination throughout her district, nurse staffing ratios, the statute of limitations for sexual crimes, gender equity, and firearm regulation.
+As a state senator, Collett has focused on the issues of PFAS contamination throughout her district, nurse staffing ratios, the statute of limitations for sexual crimes, gender equity, and firearm regulation.

 Career

-Collett began her career as an attorney representing the interests of children victimized by abuse and neglect as a Deputy Attorney General in Camden County, New Jersey.
+Collett began her career as an attorney representing the interests of children victimized by abuse and neglect as a deputy attorney general in Camden County, New Jersey.
 She then transitioned to a career in nursing, where she worked at the bedside as a Level I trauma nurse, in pediatric home health and in long-term care working with aging adults.
 Most recently, she worked as a nurse educator, helping other nurses understand how to administer Medicaid programs.

-In the 2021-2022 Legislative Session, Collett was elected by her colleagues in the Senate Democratic Caucus to the position of Caucus Secretary.
+During the 2021-2022 Legislative Session, Collett was elected by her colleagues in the Senate Democratic Caucus to the position of caucus secretary.

 Education

-Collett attended the University of Maryland, College Park where she earned a BA in English Literature, going on the earn a JD at Rutgers Law School and then a BSN at Drexel University.
+Collett attended the University of Maryland, College Park where she earned a BA in English Literature, going on to earn a JD at Rutgers Law School and then a BSN at Drexel University.